lupyuen/lupyuen.github.io/src/dsi.md

 -> Command Decoder

 Suggests that DSI is just a wrapper over the old ST77xx commands
-> DSI-compliant peripherals support either of two basic modes of operation: Command Mode and Video Mode.
-Which mode is used depends on the architecture and capabilities of the peripheral.
-The ST7703 only support Video mode.

-> Video Mode refers to operation in which transfers from the host processor to the peripheral take the form of a real-time pixel stream.
-In normal operation, the driver IC relies on the host processor to provide image data at sufficient bandwidth to avoid flicker or other visible artifacts in the displayed image.
-Video information should only be transmitted using High Speed Mode.

 Lane 0 is special: Bus Turnaround